 The double loop is similar to the singular loop except the double loop is a bit trickier to put on.
 I find these extra loops unnecessary, but many people love the style.
-These are sturdy and meant for all adventurous activity.
+These are sturdy and meant for all adventurous activities.

 For some having a toe strap is uncomfortable, so this is a great option.
 The shoe has a lot of support like the other Chaco, but just without the toe strap.
 They are easy to slide on and provide the feet with some much-needed support.

 Even if you aren’t sure you like any of the selection in this Chaco buying guide, you can customize your own.
 When you buy a pair of Chacos you want to love them.
-After all you are probably going to have them for several years.
+After all, you are probably going to have them for several years.
 You can customize the shoe to fit your needs exactly.

 Slides are perfect for poolside activities and beach excursions.
-The slides are waterproof, just like other Chaco styles, but they will slide right off your feet if you tried to run or swim with them on.
+The slides are waterproof, just like other Chaco styles, but they will slide right off your feet if you try to run or swim with them on.